Holy Days and Holidays

 May 28: Ascension of Bahá’u’lláh - Bahá’í - Commemoration of the ascension of Bahá'u'lláh, the Prophet-Founder of the Bahá’í faith.*

-June 13: Shavuot - Jewish - Festival of receiving the Torah at Mt.
-Sinai (begins at sundown May 16, concludes at nightfall June 11).*
+June 1: Shavuot – Jewish – Festival of receiving the Torah at Mt.
+Sinai (begins at sundown June 1 concludes June 3). *

-June 16: Day of Arafah Hajj - Islam - Day of assembly on the plain of Arafah in Hajj.
-Optional day of fasting for nonpilgrims. *
+June 5: Day of Arafah Hajj – Islam – Day of assembly on the plain of Arafah in Hajj.
+Optional day of fasting for non-pilgrims. *

-July 17: Ashura - Islam - Muslim commemoration of Prophet Moses delivering his people from Pharaoh (a day of optional fasting accompanied with a day of fasting before and/or after) and of trials endured by leaders among Prophet Muhammad’s family.*
+July 5 – Ashura – Islam – Muslim commemoration of Prophet Moses delivering his people from Pharaoh (a day of optional fasting accompanied with a day of fasting before and/pr after) and of trials endured by leaders among Prophet Muhammad’s family. *

 Related Content